grow-graphics/gd/Readme.md

 optimise functionality and/or improve test converage of these packages is more than welcome (such as specialised assembly routines for vector operations, anyone?).

+If you enjoy hunting down memory-safety issues, we would appreciate any issues being opened on this front.

 Thirdly, the project needs more tests to ensure that everything is working, the best way you can guarantee that graphics.gd won't break on you is to contribute tests that cover the functionality you need!

 To run the go tests for graphics.gd, cd into the repo and run `cd internal && gd test`.

 ## See Also